-- 1. The report of alleged misconduct is reviewed by any of the following: The Executive Dean, Student Services or his/her designee, the Director of Intercollegiate Athletics, or the Director of Student Life.
+- 1. The report of alleged misconduct is reviewed by any of the following: The Vice President, Student Services, or designee, the Director of Intercollegiate Athletics, or the Director of Student Life.
 This review will determine suitable address of the matter, including whether judicial action should be initiated and may include contacting the student reportedly involved in the incident and/or other witness(es) to seek additional, clarifying information.
 Review of a reported incident does not, in itself, constitute judicial action. - 2.
-If it is determined that judicial action should be initiated to resolve a more serious infraction, written notice of judicial charges and sanctions is sent to the student's local address listed in College records and a meeting with the accused student is conducted by either the Executive Dean, Student Services or his/her designee, the Director of Intercollegiate Athletics, or the Director of Student Life. - Failure or refusal to pick up or accept a letter does not remove the student's obligation to adhere to any instructions, sanctions, or deadlines issued in the letter. - 4.
+If it is determined that judicial action should be initiated to resolve

+- a more serious infraction, written notice of judicial charges and sanctions is sent to the student's local address listed in College records and a meeting with the accused student is conducted by either the Vice President, Student Services, or designee, the Director of Intercollegiate Athletics, or the Director of Student Life. - Failure or refusal to pick up or accept a letter does not remove the student's obligation to adhere to any instructions, sanctions, or deadlines issued in the letter. - 4.
 A student may not avoid adjudication of an alleged policy infraction by withdrawing from the College.
 Should a student withdraw or depart from the College before investigation and/ or adjudication of an alleged infraction is completed, the judicial process may proceed, and appropriate sanctions for confirmed charges may be issued.
 Pending resolution of a disciplinary matter, a hold will be placed on the absent student's transcript.